baroquon/reefpoints/source/posts/2016-08-16-The-minumum-knowledge-you-need-to-start-metaprogramming-in-Elixir.md

 |> Macro.escape()
 #=> :error
 ```
-Notice that `data` variable is not injected into AST returned by `quote` block, in order to do that, we need to use `unquote` which we will discuss later.
+Notice that `data` variable is not injected into the AST returned by `quote` block, in order to do that, we need to use `unquote`, which we will discuss later.

 ### Receive AST